Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Selection of events

 \subsection{Events selection}

-The events selection is a combination between the preselction cuts and extra cuts applied in three variables we have chosen.
-The first variable is the invariant mass of the dimuon, we restricted the invariant mass of the dimuon to a small range around the mass of the Z$^{\prime}$ boson, such that $(0.9 \times M_{Z^{\prime}}) < M_{\mu^{+}\mu^{-}} < (M_{Z^{\prime}} + 25)$.\\ The second is the difference in the azimuthal angle between the dimuon and the missing transverse momentum vector ($\Delta\phi_{\mu^{+}\mu^{-},\vec{\slashed{p}}_{T}^{\text{corr}}}$), it has been selected to be more than 2.6 rad., this cut is optimized to the model signals region. \\ The Third one is the relative difference between the $P_{T}$ of dimuon and the missing transverse momentum ($|p_{T}^{\mu^{+}\mu^{-}} - \slashed{p}_{T}^{\text{corr}}|/p_{T}^{\mu^{+}\mu^{-}}$), it has been selected to be less than 0.6 which is an optimized cut to the signals region. \\ We have investigated the efficiency of the selection introduced above in \cite{ourpaper}, we have found that the efficiency of the selection with respect to the DH signal is around 67\% upon the entire scanned range in the $\slashed{P}^{corr}_{T}$ distribution, moreover, regardless the control region which is rich with background events, the efficiency is around 80\% for the DM signal, above a transverse momentum of 200 GeV at the signal region. however, most of the SM background events are killed, i.e. more than 99\% of all backgrounds are successfully reduced by applying the events selection introduced.
+The events selection is a combination between the preselction cuts introduced in table \ref{cuts}$(i)$ and extra tighter cuts, presented in table \ref{cuts}$(ii)$, based on four variables.
+The first variable is related to the invariant mass of the dimuon, at which we restricted the invariant mass of the dimuon to a small range around the mass of the Z$^{\prime}$, such that $(0.9 \times M_{Z^{\prime}}) < M_{\mu^{+}\mu^{-}} < (M_{Z^{\prime}} + 25)$, the aim of this cut is to suppress the Drell-Yan peak.
+The second is the difference in the azimuthal angle between the dimuon and the missing transverse momentum vector ($\Delta\phi_{\mu^{+}\mu^{-},\vec{\slashed{p}}_{T}^{\text{corr}}}$), it has been selected to be greater than 2.6 rad., this cut is optimized to the model signals region.
+The Third one is the relative difference between the $p_{T}$ of dimuon and the missing transverse momentum ($|p_{T}^{\mu^{+}\mu^{-}} - \slashed{p}_{T}^{\text{corr}}|/p_{T}^{\mu^{+}\mu^{-}}$), it has been selected to be less than 0.6 which is an optimized cut to the signals region.
+Final, a very tight cut on the value of $\slashed{p}_{T}^{\text{corr}}$ was applied in order to suppress DY, ZZ, W+jets and the QCD contributions.

+We have investigated the efficiency of the selection, we have found that the efficiency of the selection with respect to the DH signal is around 67\% upon the entire scanned range in the $\slashed{p}^{corr}_{T}$ distribution, moreover, regardless the control region which is rich with background events, the efficiency is around 80\% for the DM signal, above a transverse momentum of 200 GeV at the signal region.
+Moreover, most of the SM background events are suppressed by applying the events selection introduced in table \ref{cuts}.